 All of the data assembled since the beginning of the GMP has consistently shown that the financial returns arising to producers have been heavily influenced by the prevailing price of grain.
 While the export basis has unquestionably risen over time, it is the prevailing price of the commodity that continues to have the most sway over these returns.
 The GMP only includes the producer netback in the Monitor's annual reports since certain elements integral to the calculation are not available until after the close of the crop year itself.
 Nevertheless, relevant pricing and handling-cost data is collected for both wheat and canola as a means of providing some insight into their probable impact on the per-tonne financial return arising to producers.
-Some of the changes observed during the first six months of the 2013-14 crop year are summarized below.
+Some of the changes observed during the first nine months of the 2013-14 crop year are summarized below.

-- > After undulating marginally in the opening months of the 2013-14 crop year, the export quotation for 1 CWRS wheat (13.5%) protein) drifted down to an average of \$317.50 per tonne by the close of the second quarter.
-Comparatively, this proved to be 3.4% below the 2012-13 crop year's average of \$328.76 per tonne.
+- After undulating marginally in the opening months of the 2013-14 crop year, the export quotation for 1 CWRS wheat (13.5% protein) started drifting downwards, reaching a low midway through the second quarter that averaged \$314.22 per tonne.
+From this point, however, prices began to strengthen.
+By the close of the third quarter prices had rebounded sharply, reaching an average of \$364.99 per tonne.
+Comparatively, this proved to be 11.0% above the 2012-13 crop year's average of \$328.76 per tonne.
 The early price decline reflected an increase in international supplies, with global wheat production anticipated to reach near-record highs.
-This erosion suggested that the financial returns accruing to producers will likely decline modestly in the 2013-14 crop year. - Canola saw a sharper price decline in the first six months of the crop year than did wheat, with the Vancouver cash price for 1 Canada canola slipping to \$457.56 per tonne from the period's opening \$542.35 per tonne value.
-With the close of the period, the average price of \$503.03 per tonne stood 22.8% below the previous crop year's final average of \$651.60 per tonne.
-Much of this decline was tied to an expected increase in oilseed supplies, which was being fed by bountiful soybean harvests in the United States and Brazil.
-The scope of this reduction suggests that producers are likely to see a significant decline in their pertonne financial returns for the 2013-14 crop year.
+However, prices soon began to rally in the face of concerns over dryness in the American winter-wheat area and escalating tensions between Russia and Ukraine.
+Although, based on export prices, this suggested that the financial returns accruing to producers could increase moderately in the 2013-14 crop year, the grain companies had begun to widen their basis levels in response to the shortage of delivery space being experienced at country elevators.
+For producers without signed delivery contracts, prospects looked dim. - Canola saw a fairly steady decline in prices through the first half of the crop year, with the Vancouver cash price for 1 Canada canola slipping to \$455.53 per tonne from an opening of \$542.35 per tonne.
+However, the third quarter saw prices regain a significant portion of this lost ground, rebounding to \$523.21 per tonne by April 2014.
+Even so, the average price posted for this nine-month period stood 23.1% below the previous crop year's final average, \$501.25 per tonne versus \$651.60 per tonne respectively.
+Much of the initial decline was tied to an expected increase in oilseed supplies, which was being fed by bountiful soybean harvests in the United States and Brazil.
+But concerns over the potential effects of dry weather on the Brazilian soybean crop gave support to the canola market in the third quarter.
+The scope of this reduction in price suggests that producers are likely to see a significant decline in their per-tonne financial returns for the 2013-14 crop year.
+Compounding this for much of the winter, as with wheat, producers without signed delivery contracts faced a widening basis and limited delivery opportunities.

 Producer-car loading has increased substantially since the beginning of the GMP.
 This has come about as a result of many factors, not the least of which has been the formation of producer-car loading groups.
-Some of the more significant changes observed in the first half of the 2013-14 crop year are noted below.
+Some of the more significant changes observed in the first nine months of the 2013-14 crop year are noted below.